- Background Information

 6.7 Outcome and Referral

-The University, through its investigation of the complaint and findings of fact under 6.5 of this policy, seeks to prevent the staff member from being further bullied and enable normal working relationships to resume.
+The University, through its investigation of the complaint and findings of fact under 6.5 of this policy and procedure, seeks to prevent the staff member from being further bullied and enable normal working relationships to resume.

 If a bullying complaint is investigated and findings are made that substantiate any or all of the allegations made, the relevant Member of the Executive may refer the matter to the relevant nominated supervisor in order for them to take appropriate action to prevent any behaviours that are identified as bullying.
 This may include, but is not limited to: